Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/celineony/jungihong10.md

 ## Introduction

-In this analysi, we explore recognition performance expressed as the hit rate minus the false alarm rate (corrected recognition) across four experiments.
+In this analysis, we explore recognition performance expressed as the hit rate minus the false alarm rate (corrected recognition) across four experiments.
 Participants underwent three phases: pre-conditioning, conditioning, and post-conditioning.
 The study contrasts two conditions, CS+ (Conditioned Stimulus Positive) and CS− (Conditioned Stimulus